Prosser, Washington: Schools

+Public education is provided by the Prosser School District, also known as Prosser Public Schools, which operates six schools.

 Media

 Prosser was formerly served by four competing newspapers at the turn of the 20th century.
 The American was established in 1893 and only ran for three years and was bought out by the new Prosser Record.
 The Prosser Falls Bulletin ceased publication in 1902 and was replaced with the Republican Bulletin in 1907.
 The Benton Independent was established in 1909 and was consolidated into the Record in 1913, becoming the Independent Record five years later.
-On July 1, 1920, the Republican Bulletin and Independent Record were merged into the Record Bulletin, which continues to serve the Prosser area.
+On July 1, 1920, the Republican Bulletin and Independent Record were merged into the Prosser Record-Bulletin, which continues to serve the Prosser area.

+In addition to a newspaper, Prosser has had an FM-radio station since 1963.
+KZXR-FM (101.7 FM) is a radio station broadcasting a regional Mexican music format.
+The station is currently owned by Amador and Rosalie Bustos' Bustos Media, through licensee Bustos Media Holdings, LLC.